-The Evans School was established in 1962 as one of the nation’s first schools of public affairs at a public university.
+The Evans School was established in 1962 as one of the nation’s first schools of public policy at a public university.

 Formerly known as the University of Washington (UW) Graduate School of Public Affairs, the Evans School was renamed in 2000 to honor Daniel J. Evans, who served as both a U.S. senator and three-term governor of the State of Washington.

 The University first offered the Master of Public Administration (MPA) degree in 1947 through the Department of Political Science.
 In 1958, UW President Charles Odegaard appointed a committee to determine how the University could improve public policy and management education.
-Following the committee’s recommendations, Odegaard asked Brewster Denny to develop a model for an independent school of public affairs.
+Following the committee’s recommendations, Odegaard asked Brewster Denny to develop a model for an independent school of public policy and governance.

 Denny, the great-grandson of one of Seattle’s founding families, a former staff member for U.S. Senator Henry M. "Scoop" Jackson, and a UW alumnus, designed a mission and curriculum, serving as the school’s first director and dean.